OutSystems/docs-support/src/enterprise/upgrade/upgrade-lifetime.md

 To upgrade the LifeTime management console to Release Sep.2018 or later, the following **requirements** must be met:

 * Your **OutSystems application environments** are running a **supported OutSystems version**.
-If you are running an OutSystems version that is not supported, you must [upgrade to a supported OutSystems version](upgrade-platform.md).
+If you are running an OutSystems version that's not supported, you must [upgrade to a supported OutSystems version](upgrade-platform.md).

 * Your **LifeTime management console** is installed in a **dedicated environment**.
 If your LifeTime management console is installed in a shared environment (for example, in your production environment), you must [reinstall LifeTime in a dedicated environment](../maintenance/reinstall-lifetime.md).